akrementsov/ByteCoin/README.md

-# About the app
+## About the app
 This app was made in learning purpose and it's based on the app ByteCoin from Angela Yu [iOS bootcamp](https://www.udemy.com/course/ios-13-app-development-bootcamp/).
 It can convert digital currency to fiat currency and back using [coinapi](http://coinapi.io).

-# I practised
+## I practiсed
-- Delegate pattern to send data and errors to the View Controller
+- The delegate pattern to send data and errors to the View Controller
 - Error handling
 - Network asynch requests
 - Working with bad intenet connection
-- Delaying requests using timers
+- Delaying requests with timers
 - UX logic
 - Animating a view to present a keyboard

-# App in action
+## App in action
 ![](Images/ByteCoin.gif)

-# Images
+## Images
 <p float="left">
   <img src="Images/Img1.png" width="150" />
   <img src="Images/Img2.png" width="150" />